heptarch/heptarch.github.io/drafts/tarkovsky.md

 unpublished portion of the Martyrlog, kept in a locked room on the fourth floor.
-The caretaker would give me the keys, and at the end of the summer, I would report my findings to Andrea.
+The caretaker would give me the keys, and at the end of the summer, I would report my findings to Andrea, who would be back in Florence.

 The "caretaker" was a gaunt woman called Chiara Pontieri who smoked constantly and was almost never to be found at the Institute.